How to enable recruitment of people with and without dementia to take part in clinical trials and other research studies.

 The second barrier is the constraints inherent in the cognitive and physical impairments caused by dementia.
 The enrolment and trial processes can be confusing for people with dementia, and this may inadvertently deter individuals from continuing their involvement with research .
 Many trials require a person with dementia to have a ‘study partner’ who can assist with transportation to trials, providing medication and monitoring an enrolled patient’s condition.
 This requirement may exclude some people with dementia from enrolling in trials, particularly in those cases where a carer or family member is not capable of committing such support due to other obligations.

 Alzheimer’s Research UK believes that increasing dementia research capacity in the UK is a key component for more high-quality research to be conducted.
-Having a higher proportion of people with dementia and their carers involved in research increases the capacity for conducting clinical research and trials, which in turn increases the prospect of advancing diagnostics, shaping new prevention messages, improving care approaches, and finding a disease-modifying treatment.
+Having a higher proportion of people with dementia and their carers involved in research increases the capacity for conducting clinical research and trials, which in turn increases the prospect of advancing diagnostics, shaping new prevention strategies, improving care approaches, and finding a disease-modifying treatment.

 Alzheimer’s Research UK, alongside Alzheimer’s Society and Alzheimer Scotland, are partners in the National Institute for Health Research (NIHR)-led initiative called Join Dementia Research.
 This is a national service which enables people to register their interest in taking part in research.